Aflatoxins threaten your liver

 Aflatoxins are a very serious health issue.
 They’re also ubiquitous in our world.
 In fact, the Food and Drug Administration (FDA), which routinely tests foods that have the potential for aflatoxins, classifies the mold as an “uncontrollable contaminant.”

 Much of the damage caused by aflatoxins takes place in your liver, so you’re not likely to be aware of it until serious symptoms—abdominal pain, vomiting, fever, fluid in the lungs, enlarged liver—develop.

 Remember, your whole body relies on the liver; it removes waste and harmful substances from your body.
 So even though it may be impossible to avoid aflatoxins completely, you can take steps to protect your liver and minimize the damage they may cause.

 There is no test to determine whether or not you have aflatoxicosis.
 But you can be tested to see if you’re hypersensitive to the fungus, Aspergillus flavis, and adjust your diet accordingly.

-And even if you don’t get tested, here’s what I suggest to patients who are concerned about aflatoxin exposure:
+And even if you don’t get tested, here are three things you can do if you are concerned about aflatoxin exposure:

 Take curcumin: There’s woefully little research done on substances that reduce the health effects of aflatoxins.
 But one study did find that curcumin, an extract of the spice turmeric, actually reduced aflatoxin-induced liver damage in lab animals.